Codeception/codeception.github.com/docs/07-UnitTestsInScenarios.markdown

 # Unit Tests Inside Scenario

-<div class="alert">This chapter is <strong>deprecated</strong>.
+<div class="alert alert-error">This chapter is <strong>deprecated</strong>.
 Don't read it and forget everything I might have read.
-Use classical [Unit Tests](http://codeception.com/docs/06-UnitTests) with some Codeception powers.</div>
+Use classical <a href="http://codeception.com/docs/06-UnitTests">Unit Tests</a> with some Codeception powers.</div>

 Each function is like a little a little application in itself.
 It's the simplest and least divisible part of the program.
 It's natural to test it the way we test the application as a whole.
 Codeception unit tests are very similar to acceptance tests, with some additional features that simplify code testing.